 Kuala Lumpur is one of Asia’s most diverse and international cities.

 Malaysia’s capital is a sprawling city of over 7 million people in its metro area.
-Kuala Lumpur, or KL as the locals affectionately call it, was no more than a small tin mining town back in the late-1800s.
+Kuala Lumpur, or KL as the locals call it, was just a small tin mining town back in the 1800s.

-However, it’s since become the world’s most important city for Islamic banking (surpassing even the likes of Dubai) and also has claim to one of Southeast Asia’s most significant oil & gas industries.
+However, it’s since become the world’s most important city for Islamic banking, surpassing even the likes of Dubai.
+It also has claim to one of Southeast Asia’s most significant oil & gas industries.

 KL’s very obvious multiculturalism, with Indian, Malay, Chinese and Western influences, mean that many tourists and investors from all over the world visit the city.
 It’s not uncommon to see wealthy Arabs and Mainland Chinese alike – people almost certainly bringing capital with them.

-While Kuala Lumpur is not as large as Bangkok, Jakarta, or some other Asian cities, it does have several distinct neighborhoods where expats tend to buy real estate.
+While Kuala Lumpur is not as large as Bangkok, Jakarta, or some other Asian cities, it has several distinct neighborhoods where expats tend to buy real estate.

 KL City Centre (KLCC)

-In Kuala Lumpur’s center, the Petronas Twin Towers rise into the clouds while numerous megamalls, condo developments, hotels and office buildings surround it.
-Malaysia’s largest city has no doubt one of the greatest skylines in Asia.
+In Kuala Lumpur’s center, the Petronas Twin Towers rise into the clouds while megamalls, condos, hotels and office buildings surround it.
+Malaysia’s largest city certainly has one of Asia’s best skylines.